remorses/dashboard-blocks/README.md

 yarn add dashboard-blocks @emotion/core @chakra-ui/core
 ```

+Features

+-   Dark mode
+-   No global css dependency (only css in js with emotion)
+-   Easiest thing ever
+-   Pretty by default

 ## Todo

 Dashboard blocks

-### Side nav
+## Dashboard Layout

+Layout with sidebar to easily create a dashboard skeleton, children are rendered side to the nav links.
-Stack of links that is rendered as a select on mobile
+The side nav is rendered as a select when in mobile view.

 ### Block

-A container to contain a graph, a stat, a table, can have a title (can be an outer title)
+A container for a graph, a stat, a table, can have a title (can be an outer title)
-Manages the space around and has a cool shadow,
+Manages the space around and has a cool shadow or border

 ### Table

 Display elements inside a table with a top header
-Manages treating its children,
+Manages truncating its children,
 Has a load more button,

-### Graph
+### Chart

-Display a graph with good defaults, depends on apex charts
+Display a graph with good defaults (depends on apex charts).
+Has a select to choose the time domain.

 ### Breadcrumbs